trancongbao/trancongbao.github.io/Software_Decomposition/1_What_Is_Software_Decomposition.md

 | Aggregation  | no  | yes  |
 | Composition  | no  | yes  |
 | Inheritance  | no  | yes  |

+C modules basically function as packages in Java.
+Java `class` is closer to C `struct`.
+C `struct` supports Association, Aggregation and Composition.
+However, C `struct` does not support encapsulation of data and behavior in the Java sense.
+We can only approximate by adding field of function pointer to a `struct`.
+Then we can simulate the Dependency and Inheritance relationship.

 ```c
 #include <stdio.h>